afcarl/collaborative-filtering/README.md

 ```

-# Denoising autoencoder
+# Denoising autoencoder (tequires tensorflow)
-Requires tensorflow with GPU support.

 Parameters are shown using the `-h` option.
 To run training followed by prediction:
 ```
 python AutoencoderRunner.py
 ```